shonn2nd/themetalab/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include applying a variety of analytical methods to study motivation, expertise, and technology-enhanced training.

 interests:
   - Motivation
   - Expertise
-  - Training with Techology
+  - Training with Technology
   - Analysis

 education: